Plant Nursery Miami: Grown by Fairchild

 All of our indoor and outdoor plants have been grown by Fairchild right here in our Miami, FL nursery by our team of botanists and horticulturists.

 We have organized our huge selection of nursery plants into easy-to-navigate collections, so you can quickly find the exact plants you’re looking for to achieve your gardening and landscaping needs.

-From flamboyant flowering plants to fragrant fruit trees, the Fairchild plant nurseries have something for everyone.
+From flamboyant flowering plants to fragrant tropical fruit trees, the Fairchild plant nurseries have the right plants for everyone.

-Browse our collection highlights below to view some examples of the types of quality plants we have on offer, and imagine the ways a trip to Fairchild’s nurseries in Miami, FL can liven up your space!
+Browse our collection highlights below to view some examples of the types of quality indoor and outdoor plants we have on offer, and imagine the ways a trip to Fairchild’s nurseries in Miami, FL can liven up your space!

-Shop Indoor and Outdoor Plants at the Fairchild Plant Nursery Online!
+Shop Indoor and Outdoor Plants in FL at the Fairchild Plant Nursery Online!

 The Aroid family, with its characteristic waxy roots and deep green leaves, contains selections from our nurseries that are both popular container-grown houseplants and great perennials to add to your Miami, FL garden as foliage plants.

 This large herbaceous perennial hails from Central and South Tropical America.
 With impressively large leaves and a propensity for light shade, these perennials are a natural choice for FL customers looking to spice up their homes with interior plants.
 Container-grown: no fancy gardening tools required!

 A particularly striking variety of the much-loved and widespread Monstera adansonii, sporting double rows of large holes on each side of the midvein, as well as many smaller holes.
 A variety of plants known for being well-adapted to life indoors, enjoying filtered light and well-drained land.
 These aroids are a natural contender for city life, with an affinity for planters and pots and very little space needed for growth, making them excellent interior plants.

 Epipremnum giganteum (Thin Leaf Form)